 All workshops will be filled on a first come basis until the participant maximum is met.
 Once the class limit is reached, a waiting list will be kept.

-This intensive 5-day workshop will focus on discussions, calculations, interactions, and putting to test in kilns, information shared by one of the world’s leading ceramic engineers.
-Through lectures and demonstrations, Dr. Carty, who is well-known for his work in ceramic engineering and for his witty give-and-take with studio ceramicists, will lead participants on a tour of the amazing and complex world of materials science and glaze calculation.
-Participants will invent formulas, mix, and test fire glazes.
-There will be time to discuss applications, cross share information, and solve some of those stubborn glaze defect problems.
+Workshop Description: This intensive 5-day workshop will focus on discussions, calculations, interactions, and testing all in the kilns with information shared by one of the world’s leading ceramic engineers.
+Through lectures and demonstrations, Dr. Carty, one of the world’s leading ceramic engineers, well-known for his witty give-and-take with studio ceramicists, will lead participants on a tour of the amazing and complex world of materials science and glaze calculation.
+Participants will invent formulas, mix, and test-fire glazes.
+There will be time to discuss applications, cross share information, and solve stubborn glaze defect problems.
 Come prepared with notebooks, pencils, calculator, and ideas!
-Participants are welcome to bring examples of problems and defects for discussion.
+Participants are welcome to bring examples of problem glazes and defects for discussion.